zouhair/NHLGames/README.md

 # NHLGames
 Tool to watch NHL games in High Definition
-- Choose a date using the calendar or the left/right arrow.
+- Choose a date by using the calendar or the nav arrows.
-- Choose a game you want to watch.
+- Choose a game that you want to watch.
-- Click on a stream link inside the game frame.
+- Click on a stream link inside the game panel.
 - Enjoy the game.

 ![image](https://cloud.githubusercontent.com/assets/23088305/25556664/43f875b0-2cce-11e7-8ca9-9f6d9d1b2121.png)